slatedocs/slate/source/includes/_endpoint-dataset.md

 By default, categorical variable values will be exported using the category name and missing values will use their corresponding reason string for all variables.

-Using the "dot" option will export missing values using "." as a placeholder.
-Using the "blank" option, will output a blank string for missing values.
-The default, "reason" will use the associated missing reason as output.
+The missing values will be exported with their configured missing reason in the CSV file.
+If specified on the `missing_values` export option, then all missing values on all columns will use such string instead of the reason.

 Refer to the options described on the table above for the `csv` format to change this behavior.